DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Algorithms and theory

-From here the rest of the proof continues as in the standard proof of gradient descent.
-The key trick was in getting the square root of the function suboptimality on the left-hand side.
-The full proof is provided in the supplementary. \end{proof}

-\textbf{Properties of NGD.} Observe that the convergence guarantee achieved by NGD in \cref{eq:7} shows a linear dependence on $L$ \emph{for any stepsize} $\eta > 0$, matching GD's dependence on $L$.
-That is, NGD adapts to the smoothness constant $L$.
-This is a surprising property, because nothing about NGD's design involves smoothness.
-As in the nonsmooth setting, this comes at the cost of a possibly worse dependence on $D_0$ if the stepsize is not properly tuned.
-For example, if we just use the stepsize $\eta = \frac{1}{\sqrt{T}}$, then the convergence guarantee on the best iterate becomes $\mathcal{O} \left( \frac{2L (D_0^4 + 1)}{T} \right)$.
-If $D_0$ is large, this is a much worse rate compared to GD.

-Observe that, unlike GD in the smooth setting, NGD is \textbf{weakly adaptive}: misspecification of $D_0$ does not result in divergence, but just slower convergence; and with a tuned $\eta$, the convergence of NGD matches the GD rate up to constants.
+Tuning \cref{eq:10} in $\eta$ gives $\eta = \frac{D_0}{\sqrt{T}}$, and the stepsize is also optimal for \cref{eq:7}.
+This gives a convergence rate of $\frac{D_0 G}{\sqrt{T}}$ when $f$ is Lipschitz and $\frac{D_0^2 L}{T}$ when $f$ is smooth.
+Observe that NGD matches the dependence of gradient descent on $G$ and $L$ without any knowledge of it.
+Furthermore that, unlike GD where the optimal stepsize is $\frac{1}{L}$ in the smooth setting and $\frac{D_0}{G \sqrt{T}}$ in the nonsmooth setting.
+The optimal stepsize for NGD is the same in both cases.
+Therefore, NGD is \emph{universal}: the same method with the same stepsize adapts to nonsmooth and smooth objectives.
+Moreover, misspecification of the stepsize in NGD does not result in divergence, but just slower convergence.
 Another interesting property is that we only get a guarantee on the best iterate: this might be because NGD is non-monotonic, as Figure~\ref{fig:mushrooms-ngd} (a) shows.

 \textbf{Edge of Stability Phenomena.} We may reinterpret NGD with stepsize $\eta$ as simply GD with a time-varying ``effective stepsize'' $\eta_{\mathrm{eff}, t} = \frac{\eta}{\norm{\nabla f(x_t)}}$.
 We plot this effective stepsize for an $\ell_2$-regularized linear regression problem in Figure~\ref{fig:mushrooms-ngd} (b).
 Observe that the stepsize sharply increases, then decreases until it starts oscillating around $\frac{2}{L}$.
-Recall that $\frac{2}{L}$ is the edge of stability for gradient descent: its iterates diverge when the stepsize crosses this threshold. \citet{arora22_under_gradien_descen_edge_stabil_deep_learn} previously observe this phenomenon for NGD, and give a detailed analysis of it under several technical assumptions and when the iterates are close to the manifold of local minimizers.
+Recall that $\frac{2}{L}$ is the edge of stability for gradient descent: its iterates diverge when the stepsize crosses this threshold. \citet{arora22_under_gradien_descen_edge_stabil_deep_learn} observe this phenomenon for NGD, and give a detailed analysis of it under several technical assumptions and when the iterates are close to the manifold of local minimizers.